Tom Gegax: Education

 Gegax attended Indiana’s North Vernon High School where he lettered in golf, tennis, and baseball, and was an All State basketball player.
 After graduating high school in 1964, he received a Congressional appointment to West Point as a First Alternate.
 When the primary appointee failed his physical, Gegax successfully passed his own physical and was preparing for admission to the military academy when he was informed that the primary appointee’s failed physical had been waived.
 No longer headed for West Point, Gegax enrolled at Indiana University where he graduated in 1968 with a Bachelor of Science in Business Management.

 Family

 In 1966, at the age of nineteen, Tom Gegax married Jan Pierson.
 Together they had two sons: Trent and Chris.
-Trent Gegax was a long-time correspondent for Newsweek magazine and currently serves as CEO of The Gramercy Fund.
+Trent Gegax was a long-time correspondent for Newsweek magazine and is CEO of The Gramercy Fund.
 Chris Gegax is a video producer.
 Tom and Jan Gegax divorced in 1991; in 1993, Gegax entered into a relationship with Mary Wescott, a top radio sales representative who now runs Gegax Family Foundation and is on site producer for Tom’s speaking events.
 They share homes in Minneapolis and San Diego.